ComparativeGenomicsToolkit/taffy/README.md

+# Taffy

+This is a C, Python and CLI library for manipulating/reading/writing TAF (described below) and [MAF](https://genome.ucsc.edu/FAQ/FAQformat.html#format5) format multiple sequence alignments.
+It allows conversion between the formats.

 # The TAF File Format

-This is a specification for a "transposed alignment format", or maybe "terrific alignment format" (.taf).
+This is the specification for "transposed alignment format", or maybe "terrific alignment format" (.taf).
 The idea is to describe a multiple sequence alignment as a series of columns, one per line, with bases in the columns optionally run-length encoded, and row coordinates given as needed after the bases in each column.
 Where coordinates are not given it is assumed the coordinates continue from the previous column.